EIS relief & film investment

 Feature films qualify for tax benefits under EIS.
 If you invest money in a film production company you can claim 30% of your investment back as income tax relief under EIS.
-Plus you will be named in the credits and get a chance to meet Angelina.
+Plus you may be named in the credits.

 The UK film market is the third largest in the world.
 In 2015 the market was worth £4.1 billion, up from £3.8 billion in 2014.

 Since 2006 we have seen a steady growth in film revenues year on year (with the exception of 2014).
 This is partly due to SEIS and EIS tax reliefs.

 In 2015, the latest available data, there were 6,805 film production companies, 2,660 film, video and TV post-production companies, 420 film distribution companies and 230 film exhibition companies.
 If you choose a good script to invest into the potential for tax efficient investment is enormous.

 Film production and most film post-production activities qualify for EIS tax relief purposes.